 Well, that’s why I’m here folks!

-In today's article, I will (yes, me personally) be walking you through some of the best bang for buck and most practical full body workout machines for home gym.
+In today’s article, I will (yes, me personally) be walking you through some of the best value for money and most practical full body workout machines for home gym.

 Let’s dive right in!

 While the good old folding treadmill, exercise bike, and stair stepper are some of the most popular stations at just about any gym across the globe these days – these nifty machines all have one common flaw.
 They don’t help you target your upper body.